RogueRope/docs/content/docs/main/expectations.md

 -----
 ## Conflict Resolution
 ![](/images/6URpTy8.png)
-> Resolve conflicts constructively and empathetically, focusing on solutions and seeking support from our community when needed.
+> Resolve conflicts constructively and empathetically, focusing on solutions and seeking support from our peer group  when needed.

 -----
 ## Open Sharing and Authenticity